Hohenlychen Sanatorium

 The Hohenlychen Sanatorium was a complex of sanatoriums in Lychen, Uckermark district, 108 km north of Berlin, Germany, that was in use from 1902 to 1945.
 The complex was originally built in 1902 to house tubercular children.
-By the 1930s the Hohenlychen Sanatorium had become one of the main medical facilities of the Schutzstaffel, where injured or convalescing SS-men were treated.
+By the 1930s the Hohenlychen Sanatorium had become one of the main medical facilities of the Schutzstaffel (SS), where injured or convalescing SS-men were treated.